 “For the study of languages I knew but one process – a process without any particular name – the classical process.
 My faith in the grammar, the dictionary, the translation from and into the foreign language, was entire and above suspicion.
 To my mind the value, and the efficiency of this “universal” process were indisputable…To learn first words, then the rules for grouping these words, and of these to make up sentences, this seemed to me to include the whole art, the whole secret, the whole philosophy of the teaching of languages.”

 Thus begins Gouin, François’s account of his failure to learn German while studying abroad for ten months.
+He came from France.
 He studied grammar and root words.
 He worked on translating a book.
 He even attempted to memorize a 30,000 word dictionary (of course, he gave up on that idea).

 He didn’t bury himself in books all the time.
 On conversing with natives, he wrote: